Working in the UK as a self-employed professional

 Travelling to and staying in the UK

-There are several things you have to arrange before travelling to the UK.
-To work in the UK temporarily, you need a Temporary Worker visa.
+• To work in the UK temporarily, you need a Service Supplier visa.
 You apply for this visa 3 months before departure.

 Professional qualifications